 - Particularly describe the people or places to be searched; and - Particularly describe the things to be seized.

-These cases represent binding authority from Kansas, the 10th Circuit, or U.S. Supreme Court.
+Montana Case Examples These cases represent binding authority from Montana or the U.S. Supreme Court.
+Also included are cases from the Ninth Circuit.
 It's important to confirm that these cases are consistent with current state law and agency policy which may be more restrictive.

-The Warrant Must Particularly Describe What Is Sought:

-In the case of Groh v.
+The Warrant Must Particularly Describe What Is Sought: In the case of Groh v.
 Ramirez, the Supreme Court addressed the the particularity requirement in search warrants.
 The case revolved around a search conducted by Jeff Groh, a Special Agent for the ATF, at the home of Joseph Ramirez and his family.
 Groh had obtained a warrant, but it failed to specifically describe the items to be seized, instead only detailing the description of the house.

-The Court held that this lack of particularity violated the Fourth Amendment, emphasizing that "A search conducted pursuant to a warrant that fails to conform to the particularity requirement of the Fourth Amendment is unconstitutional.
-The officer contends that the search in this case was the product, at worst, of a lack of due care, and that our case law requires more than negligent behavior before depriving an official of qualified immunity.
-But a warrant may be so facially deficient--i.e., in failing to particularize the place to be searched or the things to be seized--that the executing officers cannot reasonably presume it to be valid.
-This is such a case."1

-1 Groh v.
+The Court held that this lack of particularity violated the Fourth Amendment, emphasizing that "a search conducted pursuant to a warrant that fails to conform to the particularity requirement of the Fourth Amendment is unconstitutional.
+The officer "contends that the search in this case was the product, at worst, of a lack of due care, and that our case law requires more than negligent behavior before depriving an official of qualified immunity."
+But "a warrant may be so facially deficient--i.e., in failing to particularize the place to be searched or the things to be seized--that the executing officers cannot reasonably presume it to be valid.
+This is such a case."1 1 Groh v.
 Ramirez, 540 U.S. 551 (2004)